DataDog/datadog-lambda-go/README.md

 }
 ```

-If you are also using AWS X-Ray to trace your Lambda functions, you can set the `DD_MERGE_XRAY_TRACERS` environment variable to `true`, and Datadog will merge your Datadog and X-Ray traces into a single, unified trace.
+If you are also using AWS X-Ray to trace your Lambda functions, you can set the `DD_MERGE_XRAY_TRACES` environment variable to `true`, and Datadog will merge your Datadog and X-Ray traces into a single, unified trace.

 ## Environment Variables